A2Y-D5L/go-metacontroller/README.md

 - `ctx`: The request context.
 - `scheme`: The Kubernetes runtime scheme.
 - `req`: A CustomizeRequest containing:
-  - Controller: The raw JSON of the full CompositeController object.
+  - `Controller`: The raw JSON of the full CompositeController object.
-  - Parent: The parent resource.
+  - `Parent`: The parent resource.

 **Returns:** A `CustomizeResponse` that includes a list of ResourceRule objects specifying related resources.